-The statutory authority for this rule includes but is not limited to sections 12-43.4-202(2)(b) and 12-43.4-202(3)(b)(IX), C.R.S., section 12-43.4-103, and all of the Retail Code.
+The statutory authority for this rule includes but is not limited to sections 44-12-202(2)(b) and 44-12-202(3)(c)(VIII), 44-12-103, C.R.S., and all of the Retail Code.
 The purpose of this rule is to provide necessary definitions of terms used throughout the rules.
 Defined terms are capitalized where they appear in the rules, to let the reader know to refer back to these definitions.
 When a term is used in a conventional sense, and is not intended to be a defined term, it is not capitalized.